 Centres for Doctoral Training (CDTs)

-CDTs have been established to support Doctoral Researchers at a single insitution, or group of Universities, under a specific research theme in order to address a specific skills gap in the current market.
-Generally these programmes are 4 years which takes into account additional training elements which form part of these programmes.
+CDTs have been established to support Doctoral Researchers at a single instiution, or group of Universities, under a specific research theme in order to address a specific skills gap in the current market.
+Generally these programmes are 4 years and additional training elements form part of these programmes.
 Students who are part of a CDT enjoy a cohort-based training experience.
-We are partnered in a number of EPSRC CDTs inlcuding;
+We are partnered in a number of EPSRC CDTs including;

 This Centre, the first of its kind in Europe, addresses priority areas such as autonomous products, functional materials, high performance connected systems, data-to-knowledge solutions (e.g. digital healthcare), and engineering for industry, life and health.
 The Centre will deliver commercially aware graduates in these thematic areas: design; packaging and interconnection; intelligent software; system services; advanced manufacturing solutions and applications engineering.
 Students will also benefit from EPSRC’s acclaimed “Transition Zone” Training and Development programme comprising:

 - Leadership, enterprise, innovation management, personal development, and social responsibility, facilitating the transitions into the Centre and eventual exit as a high-value graduate;

 - Cohort-forming and personal research ‘Foresight’ activities including specialist industrial, and student-led seminars and directed Reading Club;